Answers to your questions about market mood and market sentiment

 How can the Graham Mood Index help ?

-The Graham Mood Index is an attempt to measure the overall stock market mood.
+The Graham Mood Index is an attempt to measure the overall stock market mood in the US stock markets.

 The closer the Graham Mood Index gets to 1, the more likely it is that investors are probably selling too heavily and probably undervaluing the market.
 As the index rises toward 99 it means that investors are probably buying too heavily and probably overvaluing the market.
-StockMarketMoodToday.com publishes its Graham Mood Index (almost) every day.
+StockMarketMoodToday.com publishes its Graham Mood Index at least 2 times a week.

 Hopefully, the Graham Mood Index can benefit you, sooner or later, in making your own trading and investing better.